 3. Refer to this little chart to see if you have a chance of ranking for that phrase!

 What game-changing trends do you think marketers will be latching onto this year?

 Updating older content.

 We’re at the point where a lot of us have hundreds of articles.
-Some of them rank, but not that high.
-Some of them convert really well.
-Some of them were performing well, but are on the decline.
+Some of them rank, but not that high and some of them convert really well.
+While others were performing well, but are on the decline.